7 Best Electronic Desk Notebooks for Digital Note-Taking

 Remarkable devices excel at PDF annotation.
 The paper-like display reduces eye strain during long reading sessions.
 You can annotate multiple documents simultaneously, switching between them without closing files.
 The marker plus pen offers different pen types for underlining, highlighting, and margin notes.

 iPad provides the most sophisticated PDF workflow through apps like PDF Expert, LiquidText, or built-in markup tools.
 You can split screen to reference multiple documents, extract highlighted sections, and integrate with research management software.
+When you need to print or reproduce annotated documents, pairing your iPad workflow with one of the best all-in-one printers for home office use or a reliable laser printer for small businesses completes the paper-to-digital-and-back loop efficiently.

 Physical Build Quality and Portability